 1.11 Operators of renewable generating stations will need to follow the steps in Figure 1 to apply for accreditation under the RO and be issued with ROCs.
-The onus is on the generator to ensure that they are familiar with our IT system - the Renewables and CHP Register (the Register) and guidance documents before setting up a generator account
+The onus is on the generator to ensure that they are familiar with our IT system - the Renewables and CHP Register (the Register) and guidance documents before setting up a generator account.

-4 Authorised under section 121, Energy Act 2004
+3 Authorised under section 121, Energy Act 2004

-Submit monthly Make new Create a generation data and declarations generator information to us at the start account via (regardless of of each obligation the Register whether the station year (ie has been accredited) every April) Complete an Respond to any queries we may application for have on your accreditation via application (which your generator you will be notified account of via email) read and sign Submit your the relevant application declarations to us
+Submit monthly Make new Create a generation data and declarations generator information to us at the start account via (regardless of of each obligation the Register whether the station year (ie has been accredited) every April) Respond to any Complete an application for queries we may accreditation via have on your application (which your generator you will be notified account of via email) Submit your read and sign application the relevant declarations to us